erwinkendo/BeamerThemeUoB/README.md

 # BeamerThemeUoB
-A Beamer Theme based on the official Powerpoint template for University of Bristols presentations.
+This is a (unofficial) Beamer Theme based on the official Powerpoint template for University of Bristols presentations, available here: http://www.bristol.ac.uk/style-guides/print/